 However, it entirely depends on how you play.
 The game is as simple or as hard as you make it.
 Just keep experimenting, and you’ll be rewarded.

 Snipperclips is an enjoyable game for all ages.
 There’s very little to gripe about, besides how disappointed I was when it ended too soon.
-I would’ve appreciated perhaps one more world, making it 60 stages long.
-That would have been perfect.
+The game’s 75+ stages were a blast to play through, and now the game feels a little better on the content side.
+Even if it’s still pretty short.

 I enjoyed my time playing Snipperclips.
 I played with my Mom, brother, and friend.
 Each experience was different which felt rewarding.
 How often can you say that with a puzzle game?